-Nearly 2,000 lbs of meth seized in record raid
+$120 million worth of meth seized in record-breaking Philippines' drug raid

 - The raid comes as the country has mounted a vigorous war on drugs

-Manila, Philippines (CNN)Philippines authorities have made the biggest drug seizure in the country's history, confiscating 2,000 pounds (890 kilograms) and 1,110 liters of liquid methamphetamine worth about $120 million in a series of raids this month.
+Manila, Philippines (CNN)Philippines authorities have made the biggest drug seizure in the country's history, confiscating 2,000 pounds (890 kilograms) of methamphetamine worth $120 million in a series of raids this month.

 "It is not only the biggest haul for this year, but so far the biggest in history," Philippines Justice Secretary Vitaliano Aguirre told reporters at a news conference in Manila on Tuesday.